jcddsj01/formulario-com-validacao/README.md

 * [Google Fonts:](https://fonts.google.com/) Utilizado para acessar e aplicar fontes personalizadas aos textos da página, melhorando a estilização e a legibilidade.
 * [GitHub Pages:](https://pages.github.com/): Plataforma de hospedagem gratuita para projetos estáticos, permitindo que o site seja acessível na web.

+Créditos:
+* Criado com base do Canal no YouTube | [Felipe Rocha • dicasparadevs](https://www.youtube.com/@dicasparadevs)

 Implantação do Projeto no GitHub Pages: [Explore o projeto clicando aqui.](https://jcddsj01.github.io/formulario-com-validacao/)

 ---

-## Project - Registration Form with Validation <br> Created on the basis of the YouTube channel | [Felipe Rocha • dicasparadev](https://www.youtube.com/@dicasparadevs)
+## Project - Registration Form with Validation

 The code allows users to fill in a form with information such as full name, email, password and password confirmation.
 It performs checks to ensure that the data is correct and in the proper format, improving the accuracy of the information submitted.